All Episodes

 They are that poor.

-But we have to have policies where if you're gonna build a wall, why not build military bases uh down there by the wall and have exercises down there so we have a military presence?
+But we have to have policies where if you're going to build a wall, why not build military bases down there by the wall and have exercises down there so we have a military presence?

-Why not why not build in certain areas where where there is um where there's gonna be a wall where there's known people that come across?
+Why not build in certain areas where there's going to be a wall where there's known people that come across, why aren't we using trained law enforcement dogs in those areas?

-You know, these are things that work at military bases, which if you try to sneak onto a military base, you're gonna get caught, especially if you do it as a group of people.
+These are things that work at military bases, which if you try to sneak onto a military base, you're going to get caught, especially if you do it as a group of people.

 Why aren't we putting the same technology into that?